knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

 3. If all errors are fixed, check if there are new updates on devel.
     * If there are, goto 2.
     * Else: merge your branch to devel.
 Done.

+## Tips for adding a new environment
+Currently there are two types of environments in this project.
+Ones that use MuJoCo and ones that use CoppeliaSim.

+**If you want to use MuJoCo**, let your environment class inherit from *wtm_envs/mujoco/wtm_env.py*.
+Also take a look at the other environments in the folder, e.g. *blocks_env*, to see which functions are needed so that the algorithms can operate on the environment.
+Put your <environment_name>.py file into *wtm_envs/mujoco/*.
+In *wtm_envs/mujoco/assets/*, create a subfolder with your environment name and save your *environment.xml* in it.

+In *wtm_envs/mujoco/*, create a subfolder with your environment name and put an empty file *\_\_init\_\_.py* in it.
+In the same folder, create a python script with a name that resembles the task that the agent should solve in your environment.
+In it, create a class that inherits from your environment class (the one that you have in *wtm_envs/mujoco/<environment_name>.py*) and set some task-specific parameters there.

+**If you want to use CoppeliaSim**, create your environment in *wtm_envs/coppelia/*.
+Look at the *cop_reach_env* to see which functions are needed so that the environment can be used by the algorithms.
+At the top of *cop_reach_env.py* a scene file is referenced.
+You will also need a CoppeliaSim scene file (ends with .ttt) for your environment.
+You can edit the .ttt file in the CoppeliaSim IDE.
+Use PyRep to control objects in the CoppeliaSim scene.

+**Independent of using MuJoCo or CoppeliaSim**, you'll have to register your environment in *wtm_envs/register_envs.py*.
+You use the environment placed in *wtm_envs/mujoco/<environment_name>/<task_name>.py for this.